marcuswhybrow/ray-peat-rodeo/content/2013-03-07-organizing-the-panic.md

 > He who desires but acts not, breeds pestilence. — [[Blake, William]]

-In light of the New Age that 2012 ushered in, some people seem to be counting or hoping for some form of Morphic Resonance {Editors' Note: The Theory of Morphic Resonance was introducted by [[Sheldrake, Rupert]] in his book [[Sheldrake, Rupert [book] A New Science of Life]].} or 100th monkey effect to save us from the planet’s destruction (at our own hands).
+In light of the New Age that 2012 ushered in, some people seem to be counting or hoping for some form of Morphic Resonance {Editors' Note: The Theory of Morphic Resonance was introducted by [[Sheldrake, Rupert]] in his book [[Sheldrake, Rupert > A New Science of Life]].} or 100th monkey effect to save us from the planet’s destruction (at our own hands).
 Is there a misunderstanding that “thought synergy” alone is the action instead of it being a call to action?

 RP: Monkey resonance working in reverse can produce pestilent inertia.
 But once people sense that there are real possibilities, many kinds of appropriate solutions will be immediately conceived and put into action.
 Immediacy is an energizer, and projects can be as big as is consistent with a sense of continuity between need and fulfillment.
 All of the hindering delays between need/desire and acting for fulfillment are inauthentic mechanisms for control, ultimately for exploitation.
 The mind-forged manacles breed pestilence.